NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 The quilted cover and copper memory foam layers simply take more time to respond.
 This gives them a more traditional memory foam pressure relief, hug, and contour, all of which are desirable.

-Keep in mind, this could make it harder for some sleepers to move around or cause others to feel overly enveloped.
 All things considered, I’m pleased with the “mostly recovered” response time.
 Less than half a second is very fast and more than quick enough for most sleepers.

 Bear Elite Hybrid sinkage